Pandemic Silver Lining | An Audio Journey

 In January 2022, an Emotiva CD Transport was added to my now complete system.
-Over the years, I have been using a few different DVD players as my CD players.
+Over the years, I have been using a few different DVD players as my CD player.
 What I noticed was that some DVD players did a better job than others.
 Even with my poor hearing, I could tell the difference.
 In particular, I noticed that the Toshiba DVD player I bought for my wife (region free) did the best job.
 And I was using it a lot.
 I also began worrying that I would wear it out.
 Enter the Emotiva ERC-4 CD player.

 This thing is a beast.
 Solid.
 Heavy.
 Metal remote, yes metal.
 It screams quality.
 It can also double as a DAC.
 One of these days, I will try out the built-in DAC on the ERC-4.
 The sound it outputs as just a CD player is quality.
 The first time I popped a CD on this thing I had a huge smile on my face.
 It over delivered.
 I had to turn down the volume on the amplifier.
 It just delivers more sound.
 If you have moved away from the CD format, I suggest you give this piece of equipment a try.
 You will find yourself digging up disks you have not played for years, just to hear them again for the first time.
 I sure have been doing that.
 See the Cheap Audioman review below.